 What is the LGBTQ+ panic defense?

 The LGBTQ+ panic defense strategy (also called the “gay panic defense” or “trans panic defense”) is a legal strategy which asks a jury to find that a victim’s sexual orientation or gender identity is to blame for the defendant’s violent reaction, including murder.
 It is not a free standing defense to criminal liability, but rather a legal tactic which is used to bolster other defenses.
 When the defense is employed, the perpetrator claims that their victim’s sexual orientation or gender identity not only explains – but excuses – their loss of self-control and subsequent assault.
-By fully or partially acquitting the perpetrators of crimes against LGBTQ+ victims, these defenses imply that LGBTQ+ lives are worth less than others.
+By fully or partially acquitting the perpetrators of crimes against LGBTQ+ victims, this defense implies that LGBTQ+ lives are worth less than others.